-This passage occurs for Ascension in the RCL, all three years; sometimes this is marked on a Thursday other times it takes the place of Easter 7.
+This passage occurs for Ascension in the RCL, all three years; sometimes this is celebrated on a Thursday; other times it takes the place of Easter 7.

 Summary: Normally good-byes are sad.
 But not the Ascension!
 Luke wants to point out a few things about the ascension.
 Namely that it is a commissioning; a celebration; and a crescendo.
 A closer look at the Greek suggests this often overlooked story is vitally important for the Christian understanding of God in Christ Jesus.
-In fact, as I read Luke's account of the Ascension this year (2013) I am realizing I have improperly truncated the Gospel.
-The Gospel must include forgiveness and resurrection but also the sending of the Holy Spirit who brings us into the witness of the Gospel.
+In fact, Luke's account of the Ascension challenges me to include sending in my list of core Gospel actions: forgiveness and resurrection.
 But if that just sounds too much for your Lutheran piety, you can go with this: Jesus knows that preaching forgiveness will get us into trouble because the world cannot handle law and Gospel.

 μαρτυρες ("witness", from μαρτυς, 24:48) The Greek word there for witness is "martyros," from which we get our word Martyr.
 It originally had a simple legal connotation, as in give testimony, or generally, to speak on someone's behalf.
 Yet in the Christian context, it very quickly came to mean suffer for this proclamation, including Jesus himself.
 So Jesus says (literally), "You are martyrs of these things."
 This is the ultimate commissioning: You will go out and testify to the resurrection and forgiveness of sins and be persecuted for it.